Compliance & Risk

 Sources

 - SB 525 Health Care Minimum Wage FAQ — California Department of Industrial Relations (DIR).
 Tier 1: Government data.
-Note: the canonical $21 → $22 (July 1, 2026) → $25 (July 1, 2027) FQHC-group schedule is maintained in our internal SB 525 data, sourced from DIR.
+Note: the $21 → $22 (July 1, 2026) → $25 (July 1, 2027) FQHC-group schedule is maintained from DIR source material.

-FQHC Benefits Guide 2026: How a $65K Salary Equals $85K+ in Total Compensation
+FQHC Benefits Guide 2026: How to Compare Total Compensation

 Read more Policy AnalysisWhat Actually Changed Between Newsom's January Budget and the May Revision: A Line-by-Line Read for FQHCs